Lealholm: History

 The etymology of the Lealholm name is uncertain but "lǣl" was the word for a willow twig or withy in the Old English language and holm was a settlement, thus the settlement by or near the willow trees.

-At the time of the Domesday survey, the site of the current village was heavily wooded, but with five charcoal-hungry iron smelting furnaces operating at the manor by 1274 A.D, the valley floor was cleared quickly of trees enabling drainage, cultivation and settlement of the land.
+At the time of the Domesday survey, the site of the current village was heavily wooded, but with five charcoal-hungry iron smelting furnaces operating at the manor by 1274 AD, the valley floor was cleared quickly of trees enabling drainage, cultivation and settlement of the land.
 Fulling mills, hostelries and other traders set up bases around this river crossing and thereby formed the nucleus of today's village centre.
 Until the middle of the 19th century Lealholm was the main centre of the parish of Glaisdale and many of the parish offices and functions were administered from here.
 Lealholm was home to at least one mill for centuries, and the earliest records show a water mill located within the village in 1336 belonging to the Lord of the Manor, William le Latimer, 3rd Baron of Danby.
 As the mill was fed by the small Cow Beck, water could have been in short supply during dry summer months, and by 1709 it was demolished.
 A Quaker, Thomas Whatson, built a new mill on the old site, constructing a long mill-race from Crunkly Ghyll through the village to join Cow Beck.
 The mill-race now forms the boundary of the cricket pitch surrounding it on most sides as it passes the mill.
 The mill owners had the authority to clean and remove any woodland, earth or rubbish within 40 yd of the mill-race.
 Also, "all persons that shall grind corn and grain at the mill" had the right "to sieve and sift on two parcels of ground called Adam Rigg and Ellergates".
 Thus, the outcrop of hillside rising towards the station became known as Oatmeal Hill.
 When the semi-detached houses at 3 and 4 Railway Cottages were purchased 1970, they were combined and the building became known as "Oatmill Cottage".
 The village also had a paper mill, which employed up to 20 people in its heyday.
 The site is now a garden centre, known as "Poet's Cottage" after John Castillo, who lived in a cottage on the site, now demolished.
 In more recent times, a mill, owned by the Nelson family, was used as the village hall, and became known as Nelson Hall.
 In the late 1980s it was sold and converted into a house.
 The historic Shepherds Hall was built in 1873 and was a meeting place for the Loyal Order of Ancient Shepherds Friendly Society.
 It is a unique building housing a tea rooms and riverside tea gardens.